mattflahertyy/Machine-Learning-Facial-Recognition/README.md

 - After this we ran the evaluate_single_image.py which does the same as above but analyzes only one image.
 - At the end we decided to add the change_brightness.py which modified the brightness of images if they were too low, resulting in about 10% increase in accuracy.

+Data Evaluation:
+- First we created code to perform 10 fold cross valuation, and all the separated images were copied into a single csv file
+- Then we ran the k_fold.csv which ran the 10 fold cross valuation.
+It split the code into 10 parts and evaluated each as the test set and splits the train dataset into train and validation subsets.
+- Next the code evaluated the metrics for micro and macro accuracy, precision, recall, f1 score and the average of the 10 folds of each metric.

+Data Augmentation:
+- First we manually added new tags to all images with the 2 chosen additional biases
+- Then we ran the detect_bias_gender.py and detect_bias_race.py to determine the biases that existed within the data
+- The data was further augmented by adding more data to the asian, black and hispanic categories.
+- The new images were put through the convert_random_grayscale.py, decrease_brightness.py, find_brightness.py and increase_brightness.py to ensure consistency with the prior images.
+- The data was evaluated again.

 # DATA SOURCES:
 - Natural Human Face Images for Emotion Recognition: